7 Powerful Lead Generation Tactics that Created 1,472 SLQs and $423,000 in MRR

 I'm not talking about "leads" (e.g. an email address or cold list).
 I'm talking about sales-qualified leads i.e. people interested in your product and service and want to talk to you about them.
 Big distinction!

-Generating good SQLs that will close quicker has never been more effective than now.
+Generating good SQLs that will close quicker has never been more effective or inexpensive than in the last few years.

-Let me step you through how I helped a relatively small VoIP service provider significantly improve their lead generation by establishing an on-going demand generation program built using best practices and methods.
+Let me step you through how I helped a relatively small VoIP service provider significantly improve their lead generation and generate more revenue by establishing an ongoing prospecting and lead program built using modern-day best practices and methods.

 And most importantly, with a relatively small budget.